EsCharl/OSC/readme.txt

 How to run this code?
 - double click on "Group(19)-OSC-CW-System.exe"

+There will be 2 sets of workload included. namely: "Set1.txt" and "Set2.txt".

 The program requires 2 sets of jobs at the minimum to function.
 Each set of jobs require a minimum of 1 valid job each.